GoogleCloudPlatform/terraform-splunk-log-export/README.md

 # Terraform templates for Google Cloud log export to Splunk

-Terraform scripts for deploying log export to Splunk per this Google Cloud [tutorial](https://cloud.google.com/architecture/deploying-production-ready-log-exports-to-splunk-using-dataflow#exporting_logs_using_dataflow_pipeline).
+Terraform scripts for deploying log export to Splunk per this Google Cloud [tutorial](https://cloud.google.com/architecture/deploying-production-ready-log-exports-to-splunk-using-dataflow).

-These deployment templates are still WIP.
+These deployment templates are provided as is, without warranty.
+See [Copyright & License](#copyright-&-license) below.

 ### Architecture Diagram